 As we approach the exam season your thoughts should turn to revision.
 What is revision and what is the importance of revision?
 According to the Collins English dictionary revision means ‘to read things again’.
 This implies that you have read and understood your study material at least once prior to starting revision.
-So if you haven’t you need to get a move on ’cause time is running out!

 The importance of revision is twofold.
 Firstly, it helps you to remember facts, figures,topics and methodologies that you have covered some time ago.
 Secondly, If done correctly it will help increase your confidence and reduce anxiety – you will be well prepared for your examination.

 Begin by organising your work space and your study material.
 If possible separate the area you intend to use for study from that in which you relax.
 Try to keep your ‘entertainment gadgets’ out of sight when you are studying.

 Make a revision plan, include all the subjects and areas covered by your upcoming exams.
 Make sure that your plan is realistic.
 Give yourself enough time to revise properly as well as breaks for relaxation.
 The revision plan needs to be flexible enough to allow for some things taking longer than expected.

 Revise subjects and topics that make you feel anxious earlier on in the revision plan.
 This will help reduce anxiety because you will feel that you have more time to deal with them.
 You don’t need to tackle the difficult areas first.
 Revising subjects you know well will boost your confidence – but don’t put off the difficult areas until the last minute.